ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 ## Flipping the table

-After a few hours, like literally two hours, I decided to give up for now, I had done everything I can think of to get this thing up and running and it just was not budging, I had even used an online YAML checker as part of debigging which is why the error kept changing and that was coming back green saying 'yeh this is valid YAML my dude' so I decided to power off the cluster.
+After a few hours, like literally two hours, I decided to give up for now, I had done everything I can think of to get this thing up and running and it just was not budging, I had even used an online YAML checker as part of debugging which is why the error kept changing and that was coming back green saying 'yeh this is valid YAML my dude' so I decided to power off the cluster.
 Gather my thoughts on my notepad and take a break.

 I had planned to do something that day and ended up getting it hammered out, watched some TV and played some games as a distraction.